 The possibility of a compromised credit or debit card is a real concern, especially since the Equifax breach.
 Learn how to deal with the aftermath of a credit breach and take steps for safeguarding your credit at the Identity Theft and Credit Fraud session of the Fiscal Fitness educational finance series co-sponsored by the Blount County Public Library and Blount County Habitat for Humanity.

-Andrea Warnick (Branch Manager of Regions Bank) will present this class on the warning signs of identity theft, scams, and fraud, how to deal with these situations, and protections covered by law.
+Regions Bank will present this class on the warning signs of identity theft, scams, and fraud, how to deal with these situations, and protections covered by law.

 The Fiscal Fitness Series

-This monthly series of five workshops, which was held from April through through August 2017, is being repeated from September 2017 through February 2018.
+This monthly series of five workshops, which was held from April through through August 2017, and from September 2017 through February 2018, is being repeated beginning in April 2018.
 The programs are designed to help participants realize the power they have to make a difference in their family’s finances.

 These presentations are standalone sessions so that you may enjoy as many topics as interest and time permit.
 Sessions will be on the second Monday of each month, at 6:30 p.m., in Dorothy Herron Room A or the Kathy Pagles Board Room at the Blount County Public Library.